-First Peter 2:9 says: "But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of Him who called you out of darkness into His wonderful light" (NIV).
+First Peter 2:9 says, "But you are a chosen people, a royal priesthood, a holy nation, a people belonging to God, that you may declare the praises of Him who called you out of darkness into His wonderful light" (NIV).

-Investigating this Scripture, we will discover that the Greek word for "belonging," peripoiesin, when used here, carries the following meaning:
+Investigating this Scripture, we will discover that the Greek word for belonging, peripoiesin, when used here, carries the following meaning:

-God has chosen, purchased, acquired, consecrated and set us apart in order for us to move forward in purpose and action, completely trusting in the Lord, and knowing that we cannot do anything in and of ourselves.
-God not only wants us to walk in an intimate, personal relationship with Him, but from this place, we are to also move forward with the mentality of standing in the earth for Him and advancing the kingdom of God.
+God has chosen, purchased, acquired, consecrated and set us apart in order for us to move forward in purpose and action, completely trusting in the Lord and knowing we cannot do anything in and of ourselves.
+God not only wants us to walk in an intimate, personal relationship with Him, but from this place we are to also move forward with the mentality of standing in the earth for Him and advancing the kingdom of God.
 He is calling us to hear His plans and purposes, to get in there with Him and to effect change.

 As Christ's kingdom representatives, we are also representational.
 We are to establish a righteous paradigm in our areas of influence.

 We serve an awesome God, who has made available to us favor, creativity, power, wisdom, strategies and all we need to cause the lost world to be drawn to Him and cultures to be transformed.
 No matter where we are placed—in our homes, neighborhoods, businesses and churches, God has equipped and anointed us for our assignments.
 What a powerful inheritance we possess!